nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 * **How you can do it to**: Check out [**CryoCloud**](https://cryointhecloud.com)!

 :::{.notes}
-Technical training is hard.
-Technical training about Earth science data is especially hard, and often requires a complex software environment.
+In this presentation, we're going to talk about a community problem: Technical training about Earth science data and GIS is difficult, and often requires a complex software environment for learners.

 Teaching on a JupyterHub enables learners and instructors to focus more of their time on learning and less of it on troubleshooting.

-This could be an option for your next workshop!
+We think this could be a good option for your next workshop!
 :::